Tapastruncia/Doing-my-thing/experiment_time_efficiency.md

 ### Time is your most precious asset

 And the most ephemeral without a doubt 🦋.
-The fact that I have **limited time on this earth** has always concerned me and made me extremely aware of the hour, place and activity I was performing at any given situation (let's not forget that feeling of "I am not doing enough and time just slips away!").
+The fact that I have **limited time on this earth** has always concerned me and made me extremely aware of the hour, place and activity I was performing at any given situation (let's not forget that feeling of "_I am not doing enough and time just slips away!_").

 Fortunately, as I've grown a little bit older I've learnt to enjoy the present moment and use my time more **wisely and mindfully**.

 <p>&nbsp;<p>

 ### What I'm doing

 With that goal in mind, I've decided to track my time in a very visual way so I will be able to see patterns and make decisions accordingly.
 This is what they call **_data visualization_** and **_data-driven decision making_**.
 You got to love it 💘